waterrot/responsible-investers/README.md

 ### Live Demo

-The live demo of the cv builder has been deployed to Heroku and is accessible [here](http://responsible-investors.herokuapp.com/).
+The live demo of the website has been deployed to Heroku and is accessible [here](http://responsible-investors.herokuapp.com/).

 ---